Anindyadeep/AbstractTorch/Readme.md

-How, would it feel, if we could save some of the time of writting the long codes of pytorch, and would complete the full process in 10-15 lines like keras, but have same kind of customization and features like pytorch and would be running pytorch in the backend at the same time, then it would be really cool.
-Yeah, its true that pytorch lightning is already present, but home made things has its own vibes.... 😅😁.
+How, would it feel, if we could save some of the time of writting the long codes of pytorch, and would complete the full process in 10-15 lines like keras, but have same kind of customization and features like pytorch and would be running pytorch in the backend at the same time, then it would be really cool..

 ### Features to be expected right now, in this version: